 The heart of Detroit DSA is our working groups.
 Through these small groups, we promote strategies and advance tactics in our communities that move forward a working-class-centered politics of humanity and solidarity, effect positive change in the metro Detroit area, and build relationships with other organizations with similar values and goals.
 There are also sometimes ad hoc groups that form to take on specific tasks.
 There’s sure to be something that will let you get involved with the DSA in a way that speaks to your motivations.
 Follow our events page or send an email to the working group address to keep up with upcoming meetings and actions.

 Standing Committees are permanent subcommittees of the Steering Committee.
-These committees help administrate, plan, and guide major Chapter activities such as fundraising, membership engagement or electoral work.
+These committees help administrate, plan, and guide major Chapter activities such as fundraising, membership engagement.

 Builds and maintains the various lines of communication of MDDSA.